Cycling alongside vineyards in Sonoma County

 Willow Wood Market Cafe, Graton

 As a definite treat for nature lovers, the Hallberg Butterfly Gardens is a nine-acre non-profit wildlife sanctuary on the southern edge of Graton that provides habitat for dozens of colorful butterfly species.
-The gardens are only open certain days from April-October, so be sure to make an appointment in advance.
+The gardens are only open certain days from April through October, so be sure to book an appointment so you don’t miss out on the calming sight of fluttering butterflies.

 Fresh baguettes for sale at Nightingale Breads, Forestville